smonroe4242/smonroe4242.github.io/README.md

 - C99
 - C++98

+## Personal Skills

+- Strong communicator: meticulous listening and careful planning while dynamically allocating team fworkload

+- Well-developed process for communicating about software development and design in clear and explicit ways from peer to peer learning system

+- Home-grown self-motivated learner, worker, and maker, coming from an entirely self-driven education

+- Experienced with and enthusiastic about stress-testing software for edge cases and finding weak points in program architecture

+- Sharp, focused, and unrelentingly solution-oriented.
+Yeah, I'm that guy.

 ## Projects

 ### C99

 * [Corewar](https://github.com/smonroe4242/Corewar)

 	- Virtual Machine capable of running 1 - 4 assembly programs
-	- Assembler capable of producing executable files from source
+	- Built assembler capable of producing executable files from source code
-	- 3 person group project
-	- Built in style of 1984 Corewar game
+	- 3 person group project, built in style of 1984 Corewar game
-	- Currently in debugging phasse
+	- Currently in debugging phase

 * [ft_ssl_md5](https://github.com/smonroe4242/ft_ssl_md5)